metno/pyaerocom/changelog/v080_release_summary.md

     - `TrendsEvaluation` for data displayed at https://aerocom-trends.met.no/

 - Gridded reading (`ReadGridded` class and methods used therein)
+  - `data_dir` can be provided directly on input in `ReadGridded` (e.g. for working locally with no database access).
+However, data files are required to be in AeroCom naming convention.
-  - og550gtaer is now primarily computed via od550aer-od550lt1aer and if this is not possible, via od550dust+od550ss
+  - og550gtaer is now primarily computed via od550aer-od550lt1aer
   - easy file filtering for all attributes accessible via filename (e.g. model, variable, year, vertical type)
   - option to compute variables during runtime for custom methods
   - Clean up of outdated methods